gela6/Multyple-depth-camera-system/README.md

 I have used libraries: OpenCV, PCL, Open3D, Eigen, liberalsense(for RealSense cameras) etc. in C++.

 This project shows some 2D filtering and more 3D operations over point cloud like: Crop, Estimate normals, Axis aligned bounding box, Paint uniform, Remove radius outliers, Remove statistical outliers, Select by index, transform, Voxel down sample...

+Object detection with YOLOv5(PyTorch).

 **The whole C++ code is visible in main.cpp**   It's still under development!